av3000/av-docs/docs/system-design/software/nrwl-nx/nrwl-nx.md

 - Running tests and linters.
 - Generating documentation or other outputs.

-Nx is a build system because it handles these tasks for you, but it goes a step further by optimizing builds in a monorepo context.
+Nx is a build system because it handles these tasks for us, but it goes a step further by optimizing builds in a monorepo context.

 ---